 - Separate survivor and partner exercise classes – Each partner strength trains separately in a supervised, group setting.

 - Home-based exercise – Each partner strength trains on their own at home.
 Survivors and partners receive resistance training bands, a strength training program DVD, and monthly phone calls from an exercise trainer.

 Participants will be asked to exercise 2 times a week for 6 months.
 Locations and times for group classes vary.
 Exercise programs individually designed to match the exercise abilities of both active and inactive couples.

 Complete physical function tests and health surveys 4 times over 12 months.
 All testing at OHSU South Waterfront.

 If you or a loved one has received treatment for prostate, breast, or colorectal cancer and are between 35-80 years old, call Carolyn Guidarelli at 503-346-0444 or email email@example.com.

 Let us know!

-If you are interested in the Exercising Together© trial or in future research opportunities, fill out your contact information and click submit.
+If you are interested in the Exercising Together© trial, attending the information session, or in future research opportunities, fill out your contact information and click submit.